borderzero/terraform-provider-border0/docs/resources/socket.md

   ssh_configuration {
     hostname            = "127.0.0.1"
     port                = 22
+    authentication_type = "border0_certificate"
     username            = "some_user"
-    password            = "some_password"
-    authentication_type = "username_and_password"
   }
 }

-// create a database socket and link it to a connector that was created with Terraform
+// create a database socket and link it to a connector that was created with terraform
 // this socket will be used to connect to an AWS RDS instance with IAM authentication
 // https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html
 resource "border0_socket" "example_aws_rds_with_iam_auth" {